 A limited number of graduate assistantships (with competitive stipends) and tuition/fee waivers are available for graduate students.
-In the past, most students have received financial aid.
+In the past five years, all students have received financial aid.

-During 2017–18, the total financial aid award per student is approximately $24,500, which includes a $11,500 stipend, a full tuition waiver worth $11,000, a health insurance subsidy (for students who do not otherwise have coverage), and workers compensation.
+During 2020–21, the total financial aid award per student is approximately $27,000, which includes a $14,000 stipend, a full tuition waiver worth $12,000, a health insurance subsidy (for students who do not otherwise have coverage), and workers compensation.
 The tuition waiver is sufficient to cover up to 12 credit hours per semester.
-Given the low cost of living in Kent, this award is highly competitive.
+Given the low cost of living in Kent, this award is highly competitive: according to Salary.com for example, our stipend would be the equivalent of a stipend of nearly $24,000 in Boston.

 Graduate assistantships usually involve assisting with instruction, research, and administrative duties.
 Graduate assistants must take a full-time load (8 credit hours or more) each semester and maintain a 3.0 GPA or better.
 Their service generally involves about 20 hours per week during the semester, and they must follow all applicable University policies.
 The assistantship does not cover summer.